jwhite007/Getting_and_Cleaning_Data_Course_Project/README.md

 - Ensure that both run_analysis.R and the unzipped contents of the zip file are in your working directory.
 The uncompressed zip file will result in a directory named "UCI HAR Dataset" in your working directory.

 - Ensure that the dplyr package is installed in your R version.
+(I have added to the script a check to see if dplyr is installed on the user's system.
+If not, the script installs dplyr.)

 - From R issue "source('run_analysis.R')"